UBC-MDS/Wine_Quality_Predictor/reports/reports.md

 lower `density`.
 Lower `volatile acidity` also seems to be indicative of better wine.
 Better ranked wine also seem to have `higher free sulfur dioxide` level than poor wine though the relationship is not that clear based on the plot.
-The rest of the features, which do not seems be very distinguishable among different quality wine, are omitted when we run our model.
+The rest of the features do not seems be very distinguishable among different quality wine.

 <img src="../eda/wine_EDA_files/wine_quality_rank_per_feature.png" width="939" />

-{To discuss the results from multi-class ridge, paper} {To add the result table} {PLACE HOLDER FROM MILESTONE 1, TO REVISED
+{To discuss the results from multi-class ridge, paper} {To add the result table} {PLACE HOLDER FROM MILESTONE 1, TO REVISED We plan to build a predictive classification model to provide the standardized metric discussed above.

-The research was conducted using Python (Van Rossum and Drake 2009) language and package.

-We plan to build a predictive classification model to provide the standardized metric discussed above.
 In order for the model to abide by the golden rule, we plan to split the data into train and test sets (80%-20% respectively) and perform exploratory data analysis in order to assess any class imbalance, outliers that needs to be considered when scouting for best model to fit our needs.
 After the EDA, we see that wine quality ranking seems to be more likely to associate with alcohol, density, free sulfur dioxide, volatile acidity, wine type than the rest of the input features.
 Hence a multiclass linear classification could be appropriate to estimate the impact each features have on wine quality ranking.

 The outcome or the Standardized metric we are trying to establish is to classify all wines into three classes (Poor, Normal, Excellent).
 One